MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 > [!NOTE]
-> CX 600 oppure ogni altro telefono Aries non supporta l'autenticazione a più fattori (MFA).
-Se si forza l'MFA, questi dispositivi non saranno in grado di effettuare l'accesso.
-Questi dispositivi devono utilizzare solo l'Org ID come forma di autenticazione.
+> CX 600 or any other Aries phones don't support multifactor authentication (MFA).
+If you force MFA, these devices will fail to sign-in.
+These devices must use only Org ID for authetication.

 ## <a name="what-else-should-you-know"></a>Quali altre informazioni devi conoscere?
 Per le istruzioni dettagliate di configurazione, vedi la sezione [Distribuzione dei telefoni per Skype for Business Online](deploying-skype-for-business-online-phones.md).